Shopify/packwerk/USAGE.md

 ### Inflections

 Packwerk requires custom inflections to be defined in `inflections.yml` instead of the traditional `inflections.rb`.
 This is because Packwerk accounts for custom inflections, such as acronyms, when resolving constants.
 Additionally, Packwerk interprets Active Record associations as references to constants.
-For example, `has_many :birds` is reference to the `Birds` constant.
+For example, `has_many :birds` is a reference to the `Birds` constant.

 In order to make your custom inflections compatible with Active Support and Packwerk, you must create a `config/inflections.yml` file and point `ActiveSupport::Inflector` to that file.